pivotal/docs-tap/learning-center/runtime-environment/training-portal.md

 If you are using the training portal with registration disabled, and you are using the REST API from a separate website to control creation of sessions, you can specify an alternate URL for providing the list of workshops.

-This helps when a session is created by the REST API and cookies were deleted or a session URL was shared with a different user.
+This helps when the REST API creates a session and cookies are deleted or a session URL is shared with a different user.
 This means the value for the `index_url` supplied with the REST API request is lost.

 To set the URL for the external site, use the `portal.index` property: